carbon-language/carbon-lang/llvm/docs/HowToUseInstrMappings.rst

 models and uses the information to construct relation tables which relate instructions with each other.
 These tables are emitted in the ``XXXInstrInfo.inc`` file along with the functions to query them.
-Following is the definition of ``InstrMapping`` class definied in Target.td file:
+Following is the definition of ``InstrMapping`` class defined in Target.td file:

 .. code-block:: text